Vonvikken/Closed-Bezier/README.md

 A simple JavaFX application that shows the implementation of a closed (and animated) Bézier curve.

 ## Intro
-I created this application because I needed to create a closed path with smoothly changing gradients.
+I wrote this application because I needed to create a closed path with smoothly changing gradients.
 The Bézier curves change smoothly but are open, so I had to make some adjustments to make their ends link seamlessly.

 The trick of perfectly linking two Bézier curves is to make sure that: